vinceq-usgs/getintensity/README.rst

 Supported networks:

-- neic    National Earthquake Information Center (USA) (default)
+- neic:    National Earthquake Information Center (USA) (default)
-- ga      Geosciences Australia
+- ga:      Geosciences Australia
-- emsc    European-Mediterranean Seismic Center
+- emsc:    European-Mediterranean Seismic Center

 If --network is missing, this will attempt to guess it from extid or input filename.
 If neither is provided, 'neic' is assumed.